jucazyn/jucazyn.github.io/_pages/home.md

 Specifically, I'm studying the notions of equivalence, reduction and unification of physical theories under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) at the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).

-When time permits, I blog about these things at [Fundamentae](http://fundamentae.com).

 ## Research interests

 My research interests lie in the following topics: